SumoLogic/sumologic-documentation/docs/integrations/web-servers/heroku.md

 **Crashed Dyno Launches**.
 Shows the count of dynos that have crashed and their applications are no longer able to handle incoming requests and are temporarily unavailable.

 **Scaling Dyno Operations**.
-Shows the count of scraling dyno opertaions performed by application owners.
+Shows the count of scraling dyno operations performed by application owners.

 **Dyno Restarts**.
 Shows the count of dyno restarts.